-1) The preparation phase: This
+1) The preparation phase: This phase

-the SPC in principle has available all critical elements for adopting
+SPC in principle has available all critical elements for adopting the

-the mission (i.e. deciding
+mission (i.e. deciding

 2) The implementation phase: Following the mission adoption by the SPC, the Agency initiates the implementation phase by first selecting the Prime contractor for the space segment development, and then the subsystem contractors and the equipment suppliers.
 Most of the industrial contractors are known at the end of phase B2, which is closed by the system PDR (Preliminary Design Review).
 The selection of all industrial contractors is made through ESA “procurement best practices”, i.e. in open competition with due consideration to specific procurement constraints, such as the geographical distribution of contracts.
 Following successful development and verification, the space segment is launched and the implementation phase ends with in-orbit commissioning.